Home Top Vancouver Attractions Vancouver’s BC Place Stadium Vancouver’s BC Sports Hall of Fame

 BC Sports Hall of Fame at BC Place Stadium

 The BC Sports Hall of Fame is a small to medium-sized museum that showcases memorabilia and items of interest to sports enthusiasts.
-The facility features team jerseys and other memorabilia, as well as information about BC athletes including Canadian heroes Terry Fox and Rick Hansen.
+The facility features team jerseys and other memorabilia.
+Information about BC athletes including Canadian heroes Terry Fox and Rick Hansen can also be found.

 Vancouver's Sports Museum